Another Perfect Murder

 in his wallet and continued, “You call Suman here for some work and I’ll grab

 her from behind and finish her.
-You then go to my parents’ house by taxi.
+You then go to my parents’ house by cab.
 Tell

-them the car wouldn’t start & that I’ll join later.
+them our car wouldn’t start & that I’ll join later.
 I’ll disturb the house,

 break some items to make it seem like a burglary.
 We will act surprised when we